 Tips for Doing Business-Planning Research Online

+You can also use the Internet to uncover information about competitors, markets, business trends, and new technologies — all the factors you need to put together a complete picture of your business environment.
 Going to the home pages of your competitors is a good starting point.
 Reading reviews posted by customers offers invaluable insights.
-From there, you can enter online pressrooms with current news announcements, executive bios, recent publicity, and other information.
+You can also enter online pressrooms with current news announcements, executive bios, recent publicity, and other information.

-Unlike magazine articles, which are typically checked and rechecked for accuracy, online content isn’t always validated or confirmed by anyone beyond the person who posts it, so follow three simple rules when you use the web for business research:
+Unlike magazine articles, which are typically checked and rechecked for accuracy, online content isn’t always validated or confirmed by anyone beyond the person who posts it, so follow three simple rules when you use the Internet for business research:

 Check the date.
-Many web documents aren’t dated, so you may not know whether you’re reading the latest scoop or dated material.
+Many online documents aren’t dated, so you may not know whether you’re reading the latest scoop or dated material.
 Look for a publishing or posting date.
 If you can’t find one, dig a little deeper to see whether or not the information is still relevant.

 Verify the source.
 Be suspicious of information that a credible source doesn’t back.
-For example, if you read a rave review of a new software program that’s an excerpt from a respected business magazine, you can attach a different level of faith in that information than you can give to information that appears without a source.
+For instance, if you read a rave review of a new software program that’s an excerpt from a respected business magazine, you can attach a different level of faith in that information than you can give to information that appears without a source.

 Double-check key facts and statistics.
 If you use specific pieces of information — about business trends, markets, competitors, technology, or whatever — as the central building blocks of your business plan, make darn sure that the facts you gather from the Internet are correct.